basic-web-components/basic-web-components/packages/basic-component-mixins/docs/Keyboard.md

 component a tab stop if it isn't already, by setting `tabIndex` to 0.
 This has the effect of adding the component to the tab order in document order.

-Finally, this mixin is designed to work with Collective class via a mixin like TargetInCollective.
+Finally, this mixin is designed to work with the optional Collective class via a mixin like TargetInCollective.
 This allows a set of related component instances to cooperatively handle the keyboard.
 See the Collective class for details.

-NOTE: For the time being, this mixin should be used with TargetInCollective.
-The intention is to allow this mixin to be used without requiring collective keyboard support, so that this mixin can be used on its own.

 **Kind**: global class
 <a name="Keyboard+keydown"></a>